jmwhittaker/Framed/readme.md

 * Write your code using [http://coffeescript.org/](Coffeescript).
 * Instant update to any changes using watch & livereload
 * Write CSS using [http://sass-lang.com/](Sass)

+See examples of what's possible with Framer.js [http://examples.framerjs.com/](here).

 ### How to install